What is Tofu? Health Benefits, Nutrition, and How to Cook It

-As long as I have been a plant-based dietitian, I have been getting questions about the health benefits of tofu.
+For as long as I have been a plant-based dietitian, I have been getting questions about the health benefits of tofu.
 And almost as many questions about how to cook it!
+Let’s dive in.

 What is Tofu?